-- (a) License.
+(a) License.
 Prior to the establishment of a foster home or treatment foster home, the operator shall obtain a license from the state as provided for in s.
 48.75, Wis.
-Stats., and maintain such license for the life of the use or until the state no longer requires such license. - (b) Foster home and treatment foster home located in an A-1 District.
+Stats., and maintain such license for the life of the use or until the state no longer requires such license.

+(b) Foster home and treatment foster home located in an A-1 District.
 A foster home and treatment foster home located in an A-1 District must qualify under s.
 91.01(1) stats.

-23.8-458 Garage, shed, nonresidential
+23.8-458 Garage, nonresidential

-- (a) Size.
-The footprint of the garage, whether attached or detached, shall not be larger than the gross floor area of the first floor of the building containing the primary use. - (b) Type of construction.
+(a) Size.
+The footprint of the garage, whether attached or detached, shall not be larger than the gross floor area of the first floor of the building containing the primary use.

+(b) Type of construction.
 A garage shall be of conventional wood-frame, metal-frame, or masonry construction.
-Soft-sided structures and canopies are specifically prohibited. - (c) Use.
-Human habitation of a nonresidential garage is expressly prohibited.
+Soft-sided structures and canopies are specifically prohibited.

-23.8-459 Garage, shed, off-site residential
+23.8-459 Garage, off-site residential

-- (a) Legislative findings.
-The Board of County Supervisors makes the following findings regarding off-site residential garages: - (1) There are pre-existing residential lakefront lots in the county that are too small or too narrow to allow the construction of a two-car garage. - (2) While not necessarily desirable, necessity dictates that special provisions should be made to allow the construction of an off-site garage so long as all of the standards in this section can be met. - (b) Minimum requirement for establishment of an off-site residential garage.
-An off-site residential garage may be established only if the lot with the off-site residential garage is located on the road providing access to the lakefront lot and is generally located across from the lakefront lot. - (c) Limitation on number of off-site residential garages associated with a lakefront lot.
-A lakefront lot shall not be associated with more than one off-site residential garage. - (d) Reduction of permissible accessory buildings.
-The floor area of the off-site residential garage shall not exceed the maximum accessory floor area for the zoning district in which it was located.
-Furthermore, the number of accessory buildings on the lakefront lot and the off-site residential garage shall not exceed the total number of accessory buildings otherwise permitted on the lakefront lot. - (e) Deed restriction required.
-Prior to the issuance of a zoning permit authorizing the construction of an off-site residential garage, the property owner shall file an agreement and deed restriction with the register of deeds for Winnebago County, as approved by the zoning administrator, that prohibits the sale of the lot with the off-site residential garage separately from the lakefront lot to which it is associated (i.e., both lots must be sold together) and that such restriction remain in perpetuity. - (f) Outdoor storage prohibited.
-No items or material of any kind shall be stored out-of-doors on a lot with an off-site residential garage. - (g) Accessory buildings prohibited.
-No additional buildings may be located on a lot with an off-site residential garage. - (h) Use.
-Human habitation of a nonresidential garage is expressly prohibited.
+(a) Legislative findings.
+The Board of County Supervisors makes the following findings regarding off-site residential garages:

+- (1) There are pre-existing residential lakefront lots in the county that are too small or too narrow to allow the construction of a two-car garage. - (2) While not necessarily desirable, necessity dictates that special provisions should be made to allow the construction of an off-site garage so long as all of the standards in this section can be met.

+(b) Minimum requirement for establishment of an off-site residential garage.
+An off-site residential garage may be established only if the lot with the off-site residential garage is located on the road providing access to the lakefront lot and is generally located across from the lakefront lot.

+(c) Limitation on number of off-site residential garages associated with a lakefront lot.
+A lakefront lot shall not be associated with more than one off-site residential garage.

+(d) Reduction of permissible accessory buildings.
+The floor area of the off-site residential garage shall not exceed the maximum accessory floor area for garage lots as specified in Exhibit 8-2.
+Furthermore, the number of accessory buildings on the lakefront lot and the off-site residential garage shall not exceed the total number of accessory buildings otherwise permitted on the lakefront lot.

+(e) Deed restriction required.
+Prior to the issuance of a zoning permit authorizing the construction of an off-site residential garage, the property owner shall file an agreement and deed restriction with the register of deeds for Winnebago County, as approved by the zoning administrator, that prohibits the sale of the lot with the off-site residential garage separately from the lakefront lot to which it is associated (i.e., both lots must be sold together) and that such restriction remain in perpetuity.

+(f) Outdoor storage prohibited.
+No items or material of any kind shall be stored out-of-doors on a lot with an offsite residential garage.

+(g) Accessory buildings prohibited.
+No additional buildings may be located on a lot with an off-site residential garage.

-23.8-460 Garage, shed, residential
+23.8-460 Garage, residential

-- (a) Location.
-A garage may be attached to the residence or detached. - (b) Type of construction.
+(a) Location.
+A garage may be attached to the residence or detached.

+(b) Type of construction.
 A garage shall be of conventional wood-frame, metal-frame, or masonry construction.
-Soft-sided structures and canopies are specifically prohibited. - (c) Use.
-Human habitation of a nonresidential garage is expressly prohibited.
+Soft-sided structures and canopies are specifically prohibited.